nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Adding an appointment for a doctor and patient

     1. Prerequisites: Ensure at least one doctor and one patient are added to the system.
+The patient or doctor to be deleted should not have any appointments.

     1. Test case: `add-appt pn/John Doe dn/Jane Doe d/23-04-1987 t/1100`
        Expected: Appointment is successfully added for the doctor and patient.
 Confirmation message shows details of the appointment.